Heritage Sheep

 TEESWATER SHEEP

-The Teeswater sheep breed were developed in the Teeswater region of England and named for the River Tees.
-Grazed in the dales of the countryside, these large sheep were used as sires in crosses with smaller hill sheep to produce crossbred lambs for market production.
-This polled breed is hardy and useful for both meat and wool production in its own right.
-The shining, lustrous fleece of the Teeswater is appreciated by hand spinners for its staple length and fine, long curly locks.
-For meat purposes, the Teeswater is lean, with well-fleshed, square hindquarters.
+The Teeswater sheep breed was developed in the Teeswater region of England and named for the River Tees., These large sheep grazed in the dales of the countryside and were used as sires with smaller hill sheep to produce crossbred lambs for market production.

 Teeswater Sheep